Have questions? We're here.

 Alternative: Barton Creek Cave

-Wake early for your unforgettable adventure into the Maya underworld.
-Begin your journey from your lodge doors, crossing creeks and journeying deep into the Belizean jungle to the opening of the sacred Actun Tunichil Muknal - the Cave of the Stone Sepulcher.
-At the entrance gear up with helmets and waterproof headlamps, then wade into the emerald-colored water flowing from the cave's gaping mouth.
-Your journey follows the river's flow through wet and dry caves encased in hanging stalactites and towering stalagmites.
-The final destination is the spectacular primary chamber where ancient kings and priests made blood sacrifices to appease the Maya gods.
-Your lights illuminate the ghostly outlines of skeletal ritual victims and scattered ceramic shards of ancient rituals.
-Tunichil is an active archeological site, so be careful not to disturb the sleeping skeletons and ceramic pieces before returning to the light above ground.
-Those preferring life above ground can choose from a variety of alternative excursions.
+Rise early for an unforgettable adventure into the Maya underworld.
+Begin your journey from your lodge doors, crossing creeks and traveling deep into the Belizean jungle to the opening of the sacred Actun Tunichil Muknal - the Cave of the Stone Tomb.
+At the entrance, you will be equipped with helmets and waterproof headlamps, then wade into the emerald waters that flow from the cave's gaping mouth.
+Your journey follows the flow of the river through wet and dry caverns surrounded by hanging stalactites and towering stalagmites.
+Your final destination is the spectacular Primary Chamber, where ancient kings and priests made blood sacrifices to appease the Mayan gods.
+Your lights illuminate the ghostly outlines of skeletal ritual victims and scattered ceramic shards from ancient rituals.
+Tunichil is an active archaeological site, so be careful not to disturb the sleeping skeletons and ceramic shards before returning to the light above ground.
+Those who prefer life above ground can choose from a variety of alternative excursions.

 Day 11: Return Home